 Any coastal Southern Californian will agree that living and visiting the area are two very different beasts, so the past couple of years have given me the opportunity to experience the town again as a tourist, despite my experience as a local from years’ past.
 This month, I collaborated with Visit Laguna to create a guide of my favorite Laguna haunts coupled with some unfamiliar, suggested stops.
 So, sit back (no really, sit down…it’s long), relax, and enjoy my guide to Laguna Beach.

 The Inn at Laguna Beach – I must list this hotel first because it’s just simply my very favorite hotel in Laguna.
 The fabulous location, the lovely decor, the always-friendly employees…I just adore this hotel.
 You will not be disappointed, I promise.
-It’s the one hotel that I always feel sad to leave.
+Some of my fondest memories are when I stayed at The Inn.

 Laguna Beach House is a newly renovated property that totally encompasses Southern California surf culture.
 It feels open, airy, and modern.
 Within walking distance to Main beach…a fun little property.

 Pacific Edge Hotel – Stayed at this hotel a few years back and posted my thoughts here.
 This place has the absolute coolest bungalows right on the beach.
 Even if you are a local, you should look into renting one for the day.
 So much fun!